OpenLiberty/liberty-language-server/README.md

 ![Screenshot of feature documentation appearing when hovering over a Liberty feature in a server.xml file](./docs/images/feature-hover.png "Hover on Liberty features in server.xml")

 ### Diagnostics on Liberty server configuration files

+Diagnostics highlight potential problems in your configuration so you can find and fix them.

 * Diagnostics on Liberty properties and variables

 ![Screenshot showing diagnostics marking an invalid value for a Liberty property in a bootstrap.properties file.
 Hovering over the diagnostic will provide more details.](./docs/images/property-diagnostic.png "Diagnostics on Liberty properties in bootstrap.properties")